HYOJUNG08/BirthdayCard/README.md

 ### message.py
 : check the database every midnight and find the person whose birthday is today
-: get the phone number and message from the database and send the birthday message
+: get the phone number and message from the database and send the birthday message at midnight automatically